mapping-commons/sssom/src/docs/getting-started.md

 This will check that all required fields are present, that the CURIEs are properly declared in the `curie_map`, and that values conform to the expected types.

+Alternatively, if you prefer a Java-based tool, [sssom-java](https://incenp.org/dvlpt/sssom-java/)'s `sssom-cli` can also validate SSSOM files.
+See the [sssom-cli examples](https://incenp.org/dvlpt/sssom-java/sssom-cli/examples.html) for details.

 #### Converting SSSOM files into other formats

 The SSSOM Toolkit can convert your TSV mapping sets into other formats: